An Indigo Dye Workshop with Flora Arbuthnott

 Burns, R. (2017).
 Indigo Workshop 1.
 (Own Collection)

-Back to the workshop, Flora started by showing us how to make an indigo vat.
-I learnt that Flora uses Michel Garcia's organic 1-2-3 method to create her indigo vats, as described by Botanical Colors below:
+Flora started the workshop by showing us how to make an indigo vat from dried pigment powder.
+I learnt that Flora uses Michel Garcia's organic 1-2-3 method to create her indigo vats.
+Described by Botanical Colors below:

 "Michel’s technique, which is based on the traditional indigo vats of Morocco, India and Provence, relies on the chemical reactions between a mineral alkali and a natural reducing agent to remove excess oxygen (a chemical process called reduction), which liberates the indigo dye molecule, allowing it to attach to fibers and bond."
 (Botanical Colors, 2017, online).